Kinetic route to helicity-constrained decay: Introduction

+In this paper, we provide possible answers to both questions in the specific setting of freely decaying two-dimensional, three-velocity-component (2D3V) turbulence at subion scales, with all three components of the electromagnetic fields retained.
+In Sec.~\ref{sec:Hevol}, using fixed-gauge structure diagnostics, we find evidence that during the early kinetic phase, intermittent regions with $\mathbf{E} \cdot \mathbf{B} \neq 0$ are statistically associated with structure-handedness proxies and with decreases in $|H_{V_s}|$, the structure-integrated magnetic-helicity diagnostic.
+We further show that this early structure-level depletion coincides with a decline of the usual Saffman helicity-variance plateau value $I_H$, consistent with a reduction of magnetic-helicity-density variance.
+We do not interpret $H_{V_s}$ as a gauge-independent subvolume helicity invariant; rather, it is used as a diagnostic of structure-level handedness and helicity change in the chosen gauge, while the broader helicity-evolution statements are based on spectral fractional helicity and finite-window measures interpreted under the stated localization assumptions.

+Motivated by the behavior observed in Sec.~\ref{sec:Hevol}, we then introduce in Sec.~\ref{sec:canonicalhelicity} a fully kinetic, source-compensated, history-dependent helicity density that satisfies an exact local balance identity by construction.
+Although this quantity is an accounting reformulation rather than a topological invariant, it motivates kinetic Saffman-type two-point integrals that can exhibit approximately time-independent intermediate-scale plateaus even while the usual helicity-based plateau value $I_H$ evolves.
+When referenced to a specific interaction interval, this construction also admits an event-local helicity-balance interpretation; over longer intervals, however, its meaning is cumulative and is assessed through the observed plateau behavior of the corresponding correlation integral.

-We focus primarily on the magnetic component of the conserved density because it reduces to the usual magnetic helicity density in the ideal MHD limit and is most directly relevant when flows are initially absent or subdominant.
-In our 2D3V particle-in-cell (PIC) simulations, the associated two-point integral exhibits a roughly time-independent plateau over a measurable range of window sizes while the usual helicity-based Hosking/Saffman integral plateau value $I_H$ evolves during the kinetic stage. $I_H$ only recovers approximate invariance when $\mathbf{E} \cdot \mathbf{B}$ becomes statistically uncorrelated with structure-handedness proxies and/or once $\mathbf{E} \cdot \mathbf{B}$ becomes comparatively small as the dominant scales move above electron kinetic scales.
-Under approximate single-scale self-similarity, the plateau behavior is consistent with a simple decay scaling, i.e., $BL \sim \text{const}$ in 2D3V, and we present numerical evidence compatible with this scaling.
+We focus primarily on the magnetic component of the conserved density because it reduces to the usual magnetic-helicity density in the ideal-MHD limit and is most directly relevant when flows are initially absent or subdominant.
+Under approximate single-scale self-similarity, the measured plateau behavior is consistent with the two-dimensional (2D) decay constraint $BL \sim \text{const}$, and we present numerical evidence compatible with this scaling.
+We examine both initially nonhelical and initially net-helical configurations, corresponding to $\sigma_0 = 0$ and $1$, in 2D3V particle-in-cell (PIC) simulations performed at both reduced ($m_i/m_e = 25$) and realistic ($m_i/m_e \approx 1836$) mass ratios.

-Finally in Section~\ref{sec:nethelical}, we address a contrasting case with initially net-helical fields, where we observe that turbulent reconnection quickly develops mixed-signed magnetic helicity patches.
-As a result, the kinetic-scale dynamics tend toward an effectively nonhelical state and the measured decay is again most consistent with $BL \sim \text{const}$.
+For the initially net-helical case, discussed in Sec.~\ref{sec:nethelical}, we observe that turbulent reconnection quickly develops mixed-signed magnetic-helicity patches.
+As a result, the kinetic-scale dynamics tend toward an effectively nonhelical state, and the measured decay is again most consistent with $BL \sim \text{const}$.